1. Output information

 3. Important points

-"Infrastructure" is widely regarded to mean the basic physical and organisational structures and facilities necessary for an economy, households and businesses to function.
+Infrastructure is widely regarded as the basic physical and organisational structures and facilities necessary for an economy, households and businesses to function.

-Within our publication we follow a data-led, functional definition, focusing on making use of the data available for what is considered core economic infrastructure in the following infrastructure categories: transport, energy, water and waste handling assets, telecommunications, mining and quarrying, and "other" (which includes all industries not in these groups).
+Within our publication we follow a data-led, functional definition.
+We focus on making use of the data available for what is considered core economic infrastructure in the following infrastructure categories: transport, energy, water and waste handling assets, telecommunications, mining and quarrying, and "other" (which includes all industries not in these groups).

 4. Quality summary